NEW: XBert AI Receptionist Takes Incoming Calls 24/7 Like a Pro.

 A company’s purchasing decisions depend on various factors, including the size of the deal, the added value, the departments involved, and the impact on compliance.
 These factors have become more complex with time.

-When making purchases, 46% of business owners are greatly influenced by other owners who are using the product or service.
+When making purchases, 46% of business owners are influenced by other owners who are using the product or service.
 This means developing strong relationships with your prospects goes beyond closing the deal.
 These people become reliable references when other potential customers are considering purchasing.

 3. Using AI without losing the human touch